Women's education in Pakistan: Insurgency hurdles

-Destruction of schools and killings have harmed women's education in Pakistan.
-16-year-old education activist and blogger Malala Yousafzai was shot in the head and neck by Taliban insurgents 9 October 2012 after she had blogged about the destruction of schools and closing of all-girls schools in her town of Mingora in the Swat District.
-Later, the Taliban denied that it opposes education and claimed "Malala was targeted because of her pioneer role in preaching secularism and so-called enlightened moderation."
+Destruction of schools and killings have harmed women's education in Pakistan. sixteen-year-old education activist and blogger Malala Yousafzai was shot in the head and neck by Taliban insurgents on October 9, 2012, after she had blogged about the destruction of schools and closing of all-girls schools in her town of Mingora in the Swat District.
+Later, the Taliban denied that it opposes education and claimed, "Malala was targeted because of her pioneering role in preaching secularism and so-called enlightened moderation."

-In September 2012 the Pakistani newspaper Dawn reported that 710 schools have been destroyed or damaged by militants in Khyber Pakhtunkhwa and 401 schools have been destroyed or damaged in Swat.
-While the Taliban's campaign extends beyond girls to secular education in general, at least one source reports the damage was related to Taliban opposition to girls' education.
+In September 2012, the Pakistani newspaper Dawn reported that 710 schools had been destroyed or damaged by militants in Khyber Pakhtunkhwa and 401 schools had been destroyed or damaged in Swat.
+While the Taliban's campaign extends beyond girls to secular education in general, at least one source reports that damage was related to Taliban opposition to girls' education.
 Another source includes the bombing of girls' schools as among the Taliban policies.